rishabhgoel0213/rishabhgoel0213/README.md

 ## About Me

-I'm a high schooler with interests in computer science, math, and physics.
+I'm a freshman at the Univeristy of Maryland with interests in computer science, math, and physics.
 This account contains some projects related to machine learning, web development, and competitive programming.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 ## Projects

 Here are some of the projects I've been working on:

-- **ZeroClone**: My attempt to recreate Google DeepMind's AlphaZero from scratch by incrementally "solving" more and more complex games using machine learning techniques like MCTSs.
+- **ZeroClone**: A general learning algorithm for two-player perfect informtion games, designed to be modular, inspired by Google DeepMind's AlphaZero.

 - **CPSolutions**: My solutions to various competitive programming problems, written in Java and C++.